KelsyF/learning-delivery-platform/README.md

 - **Spring Boot REST API** for learning content delivery
 - **User Management** with roles (currently `ADMIN`, and `STUDENT`)
 - **Course Creation** and retrieval
-- **User - Course Relaitionship** user can enroll in course, duplicates not allowed
+- **User - Course Relaitionship**: user can enroll in course (no duplicates allowed)
 - **MySQL** database integration using **JPA/Hibernate**
 - **Dockerized** with `docker-compose` for local deployment
 - **Seeded test data** on startup for rapid testing
+- **Initial Integration Testing** using Testcontainers with MySQL - see tests below

 **Next Steps:**
-- Testing suite
+- Full testing suite
 - Authentication (JWT or Spring Security)
 - Module/Lesson breakdowns within courses
 - Add pagination and search filters